Report Corrections Here

 Court Procedure Information

-View information about going to court in North Carolina, including costs, calendars, contacts and locations, criminal and civil court processes, essential forms, and answers to frequently asked questions.
+View information about going to court in North Carolina, including court dates and calendars, court personnel and procedure, witnesses, self-representation, records, and appeals.

-View General Rules of Practice for Superior and District Courts, Local Rules for Superior and District Courts by county, and the Judicial Code of Conduct.
+View North Carolina Rules of Practice for Superior and District Courts, Rules for Court-Ordered Arbitration, and Code of Judicial Conduct.

 The North Carolina Advocates for Justice offers information and assistance to the public, including educational brochures, referrals to attorneys and advocates by legal topic, and links to additional online government and legal resources.

 Search North Carolina laws by chapter and keyword, look up an individual section number, or browse the table of contents.

 The North Carolina Division of Motor Vehicles offers information related to traffic and motor vehicle laws, driver licenses, identification cards, and requests for traffic records.

 Legal aid, free services, lawyer referral

 Child Support Enforcement